drainage solutions

 Types of Subsurface Drainage:

-– Perforated Pipes: These pipes are buried underground and allow water to enter through small holes, directing it away from the surface.
+- Perforated Pipes: These pipes are buried underground and have small holes that let water in and send it away from the surface.

-– Gravel Trenches: Trenches filled with gravel and perforated pipes help collect and channel water efficiently.
+- Gravel Trenches: Trenches filled with gravel and pipes with holes in them help collect and move water quickly.

 How Subsurface Drainage Works:

-– Collects Excess Water: Subsurface systems collect water from saturated soil, preventing waterlogging and root damage.
+- Collects Excess Water: Subsurface systems gather water from soil that is already saturated, stopping waterlogging and damage to roots.

-– Redirects Water: The collected water is redirected to designated drainage areas, such as dry wells or storm drains, keeping your yard dry.
+- Redirects Water: The water that is collected is sent to specific drainage areas, like dry wells or storm drains, to keep your yard dry.

 Maintenance of Drainage Systems